mdn/content/files/en-us/mdn/community/communication_channels/index.md

 ## Localization channels

-Each localization team has its own [methods of communication](/en-US/docs/MDN/Community/Contributing/Translated_content).
+Each localization team has its own [method of communication](/en-US/docs/MDN/Community/Contributing/Translated_content).

 ## Bugs and issues